-Treatment of peripheral artery disease aims to improve physical activity, improve quality of life and prevent leg amputation.
-First, it is important to inform your doctor about your entire medical history.
-Then, follow your doctor's recommendations.
+Treatment of peripheral artery disease aims to improve physical activity, quality of life and prevent leg amputation.
+It is important to inform your doctor about your entire medical history.
+Follow your doctor's recommendations.
 These may vary greatly depending on your case and may include: